 Ecommerce SEO is the practice of improving your online store’s ranking in search engine results by focusing on specific keywords in your content.
 Optimizing your ecommerce site includes technical aspects like internal linking and metadata, as well as creating the best user experience possible.
-In essence your goal is to create the most direct and definitive content around a specific keyword—give the best answer possible to a search query.
+In essence, your goal is to create the most valuable content around a specific keyword.
+In other words, give the best answer possible to a search query.

 There are many reasons to develop an SEO strategy for your online store.
-Most people perform a Google search when looking for a product or service.
-They’re researching, looking for reviews and comparing products.
-If your ecommerce store isn’t findable in these search results you’re missing out on interested, pre-qualified buyers.
+Most people do a Google search when looking for a product or service.
+They’re researching, looking for reviews, and comparing products.
+If your ecommerce store isn’t in these search results (on the first page of Google) you’re missing out on interested, pre-qualified buyers.

-The higher you rank in SERPS, the more organic traffic you will generate.
+The higher you rank in SERPs, the more organic traffic you will generate.
 It’s that simple.
-A recent study found that the top search result on Google gets 32.5% of traffic on average.
+A recent study found that the top search result on Google gets approximately 28% of traffic on average.
 The second result?
-Only 17.6%.
-So, you need to do everything within your power—and budget—to rank as high as possible: It can literally be the difference between success and failure.
+Only 15%.
+So you need to do everything within your power (and budget) to rank as high as possible as this can be the difference between success and failure.

-And, ecommerce SEO has a higher ROI, is much more affordable and more reliable at generating traffic than paid search ads.
-Let’s face it: ads aren’t cheap, and with more people using ad blockers and experiencing ad fatigue, it’s a much safer bet to focus on SEO for generating consistent traffic.
+Additionally, ecommerce SEO has a higher ROI and is much more affordable and reliable at generating traffic than paid search ads.
+Let’s face it: ads aren’t cheap, and with more people using ad blockers and experiencing ad fatigue, it’s a much safer bet to focus on SEO to generate consistent traffic.

 As mentioned, improving your ecommerce SEO requires work, especially if you have a lot of products.
-That being said, there are a handful of very clear and powerful strategies you can use to bolster your online store’s ranking and increase your traffic.
+That being said, there are a handful of powerful strategies you can use to bolster your online store’s ranking and increase your traffic.

-If you have product pages that typically outperform others, focus on those pages.
-Likewise if there is one particular product you’d like to sell more of, and therefore rank higher for, prioritize that page.
-By deciding which pages you want to boost you can create a more focused and effective SEO strategy.
+If you have certain product pages that typically outperform others, focus on those pages.
+Likewise, if there is one particular product you’d like to sell more of and rank higher for, prioritize that page.
+By deciding which pages you want to boost, you can create a more focused and effective SEO strategy.

 This is the big one.
-Keyword research is absolutely critical to improving your store's SEO and increasing traffic to your online store.
-Firstly, there is a very important distinction to make: ecommerce SEO is different from normal SEO because it’s about commercial keywords rather than information keywords.
-People are searching for specific products like a phone case, rather than let’s say a recipe for guacamole.
+Keyword research is absolutely critical to improving your SEO and increasing traffic to your online store.
+Firstly, there is a very important distinction to make: ecommerce SEO is different from normal SEO because it’s about commercial keywords rather than informational keywords.
+People are searching for specific products like a phone case, rather than a recipe for guacamole, for example.

-Commercial keywords show buying intent.
-And the more specific their search terms, the farther along they are in the buying process.
-Think ‘phone case’ versus ‘Otterbox iPhone Pro Defender Series Pro XT Case’.
-The second search shows they aren’t just interested in any old case but have serious interest in a specific Otterbox case.
+Commercial keywords show buying intent and the more specific the search term, the farther along the person is in the buying process.
+Compare ‘phone case’ versus ‘Otterbox iPhone Pro Defender Series Pro XT Case.’
+The second search shows the buyer isn't just looking for any old case but has a serious interest in a specific Otterbox case.

 There are three very important points to consider concerning ecommerce keywords:

-So how can we find keywords to include in our SEO strategy?
+So how can you find keywords to include in your SEO strategy?

 Let’s start with Google.
-I’m sure you’re familiar with Google Autosuggest: You begin typing a word and Google gives you a list of suggestions to complete your query.
+You’re likely familiar with Google autocomplete.
+You begin typing a word and Google gives you a list of suggestions to complete your query.
 These are popular keywords other people are using to find what they want.

-Likewise, at the bottom of a Google SERP you can also find a set of related search suggestions.
-Both of these are a treasure trove of keyword ideas for your SEO strategy.
+At the bottom of a Google SERP, you can also find a set of related search suggestions.
+Both of these can provide keyword ideas for your SEO strategy.

-We can also perform a similar process with Amazon.
-And unlike Google, Amazon won’t include informational keyword suggestions.
+You can do something similar with Amazon.
+Unlike Google, Amazon won’t include informational keyword suggestions.
 Amazon is all about products, just like your store.
-Just type in a keyword relevant to your industry to see keywords and category suggestions.
+Just type in a keyword relevant to your industry to see other keywords and category suggestions appear.

 You can also use Amazon to do competitor research.
-Simply find a successful competitor who sells on Amazon and browse their catalogue to find categories, subcategories and keywords relevant to your niche.
+Simply find a successful competitor who sells on Amazon and browse their catalog to find categories, subcategories, and keywords relevant to your niche.

-Keyword research tools like SEMRush are also great options to get even deeper with your keyword research.
-SEMRush allows you to do direct competitor research based on urls with their ‘Organic Research’ feature.
-You can find all the keywords your competitors rank for, keyword difficulty and other keyword data including on their (and your) other competitors, too.
+Keyword research tools like SEMrush are also great options to get even deeper into your keyword research.
+SEMrush allows you to do direct competitor research using URLs with their ‘Organic Research’ feature.
+You can find all the keywords your competitors rank for, the keyword difficulty, and other keyword data too.
 The Moz Browser Extension is another excellent tool for finding out what SEO titles and descriptions your competitors are using.
-And unlike SEMRush, Moz is free.
+And, unlike SEMrush, Moz is free.

-For ecommerce SEO, we highly recommend mapping your site and doing distinct keyword research for each page separately.
+When getting started, map your site and do keyword research for each page separately.
 Aside from your homepage, category and product pages are the two main page types you want to invest your time in.

 One last word on keyword research: Broad, general terms related to your industry will be dominated by big, household name brands.
 If you’re in the sports apparel industry, don’t try to rank for ‘sports apparel’—you can’t compete.
 You want to focus on more specific, lower competition keywords related to your particular product and category pages.

 Once you’ve identified high volume, low competition keywords you can begin inserting them into your pages.
-Your homepage is of course the page you want to focus on most for ranking, but as we just discussed, don’t forget your product and category pages.
-Apply your keywords naturally to page titles, product tags, meta descriptions and URLs.
+Your homepage is of course the page you want to focus on ranking, but don’t forget your product and category pages.
+Apply your keywords naturally to page titles, product tags, meta descriptions, and URLs.

-Aside from researching and optimizing keywords for your ecommerce site, you need to ensure your store is navigable and user friendly.
-And how Google crawls, indexes and ranks your site is heavily dependent on the structure and usability of your online store.
+Aside from researching and optimizing keywords for your ecommerce site, you need to ensure your store is navigable and user-friendly.
+The way Google crawls, indexes, and ranks your site is heavily dependent on the structure and usability of your online store.

-How a visitor engages with your store and how easy it is to get around is very important.
-In general, simple is better and makes scaling for growth less of a hassle, too.
-You want to make it possible for anyone, including Google, to never be more than a few clicks away from your home page.
+How a visitor engages with your store and how easy it is for them to get around is very important.
+In general, simple is better and makes scaling for growth less of a hassle.
+You want to make it so that anyone (including Google) is never more than a few clicks away from your home page.
 You also want to send internal links from your pages that rank the highest, such as your homepage or main product/category pages, to lesser ranking pages.
 Your homepage, for example, should link to all major category pages and even directly to some products.

 Your online store should also have a responsive design across all devices.
-Google is prioritizing mobile first, which means you should do the same.
-Page speed and load time is also more important now than ever in terms of SEO.
-In short, your store should give users the best user experience possible and Google will reward you handsomely.
+Google is prioritizing mobile-first, which means you should do the same.
+Page speed and load time are also more important than ever in terms of SEO.
+In short, your store should give users the best user experience possible and Google will reward you for this.

 High quality product images are essential for selling.
 Shoppers want clear shots from multiple angles to investigate your products before making a purchase.
-And images are also important from an SEO standpoint.
-Take advantage of image filenames by adding in your keywords and product specific image descriptions.
-Also do the same for your alt tags when uploading the files to your ecommerce store.
+Images are also important from an SEO standpoint.
+Take advantage of image filenames by adding in your keywords and product-specific image descriptions.
+Also, do the same for your alt tags when uploading the files to your ecommerce store.
 The result?
-Your images can then appear on Google Images which has become an important search results page in it’s own right.
+Your images can then appear on Google Images which has become an important search results page in its own right.

-Ecommerce SEO is a broad subject and there are many more techniques than what we’ve covered here.
-These include content marketing, backlink building, technical SEO, etc. Yet by focusing on well researched keywords, prioritizing category and product pages, and making your online store easily navigable, you’re well on your way to higher ranking and more traffic.
+Ecommerce SEO is a broad subject and there are many more techniques to explore like content marketing, link building, technical SEO, etc. Yet by focusing on well-researched keywords, prioritizing category and product pages, and making your online store easily navigable, you’re well on your way to ranking higher and getting more traffic.